PsimonL/ML_Assesment/README.md

 CMD ["python", "api_driver.py"]
 ```
 In short:
-Setting directory inside container build as instance of this image to /ml-rest-api.
-Than coping requirements.txt
+**Setting directory** inside container build as instance of this image to **/ml-rest-api**.
+Than **coping requirements.txt**
-to current directory.
-Next we install libs defined in text file.
-Later I'm coping api_driver.py and serialized models
+to **current directory**.
+Next we **install libs defined in text file**.
+Later I'm c**oping api_driver.py and serialized models**
 to the container.
 Finally, the "CMD" instruction sets the default command to execute when the container starts.
-In this case, it runs the api_driver.py file with the Python interpreter.
+In this case, it runs the **api_driver.py** file with the Python interpreter.

 Next we need to build dockerfile:
 ```
 docker image build -t <image-name> <path-to-dockerfile>
 ```

-After that we need to run our container in detached mode and map ports 8000 of container to host port at also 8000.
+After that we need to run our container in detached mode and **map ports 8000 of container to host port at also 8000**.
 So it runs at http://localhost:8000:
 ```
 docker container run -d -p 8000:8000 --name=<my-container> <my-image-name>
 ```

-Finally we can send request using Postman or curl which should look something like this:
+Finally we can send request using **Postman or curl** which should look something like this:
 ```
 curl -X POST -H "Content-Type: application/json" -d '{"option": "'"$option"'", "pred_input": "'"$pred_input"'"}' http://localhost:8000
 ```

 ## Finished
+Szymon Rogowski
+Industrial Computer Science / Computational Engineering 3rd year student
+AGH University of Science and Technology, Kraków, Poland